 Phong Nha-Ke Bang National Park (Quang Binh Province)

-Phong Nha-Kẻ Bàng National Park, another UNESCO World Heritage site, serves to protect one of the Asia’s largest and oldest limestone karst regions.
+Phong Nha-Kẻ Bàng National Park, another UNESCO World Heritage site, serves to protect one of Asia’s largest and oldest limestone karst regions.
 There’s a reason it’s been dubbed the “Kingdom of Caves,” as it encompasses a system of more than 300 caves.
 Among them is the Sơn Đoòng Cave, considered the world’s largest.

 In addition to Phong Nha, filming took place 70 km northwest, along the Rao Nan River and at the Tú Làn cave system.
 Not all caves are open to visit, but you can explore the enormous and ancient stalactites and stalagmites of Hang Chuot (Rat Cave), considered Kong’s Skull Island residence.
 Or visit nearby Yen Phu Lake, home to the film’s gigantic water buffalo (~41 min).